What do I mean when I say "Low Maintenance Houseplants?"

 Sansevieria, AKA Snake Plants, Mother-In-Law's Tongue:

 The plants that you see in the upper right corner of this post are snake plants.
-By the way, you can click on any of the words highlighted in green to order these plants online.
-Snake plants come in a wide variety of shapes from more snake-like, round plants to the more flat fronds that you see in the picture.
+They come in a wide variety of shapes from snake-looking round plants to the more flat fronds that you see in the picture.
 Some even grow as a large single frond, and those look like shark fins floating above the soil.
 They can tolerate low light, but would gladly accept bright, indirect light as well.
-They also like their soil to dry completely between waterings.
+They also like their soil to dry completely between watering sessions.
 I should mention as well that they're available in sizes from little four inch pots to fourteen and sixteen inch pots, which work as floor plants in the house.
 These plants tend to be slower growing than most, which gives them wonderful longevity.
 But how quickly any plant grows will depend on its environment.
 I keep mine in a greenhouse, and its new fronds have been growing very quickly.

 Aglaonema, AKA Chinese Evergreen:

 Chinese evergreen are bushy houseplants whose leaves have wonderful variegation.
-The variety that you can see to the right is called Deborah (also my mother's name, coincidentally).
 Her leaves have beautiful silvery tones down their center with rich green on either side.
 These, like their friends in this post, can take low to bright, indirect light.
 By way of water, they actually become unhappy if their soil is kept consistently moist.
-Really, they much prefer that their soil be allowed to reach near dryness between waterings.
+Really, they much prefer that their soil be allowed to reach near dryness between watering.
 Now, with these plants, I do need to advise caution.
 Chinese Evergreen, like Pothos, Philodendron, Dieffenbachia, and Schefflera are poisonous if ingested.
 Their leaves and stems have insoluble calcium-oxalate crystals within.
 When bitten or chewed, these crystals irritate the upper digestive tract.
 This irritation can cause vomiting and swelling of the lips and throat, which make it difficult to breathe.
 They are perfectly safe to handle, just not to ingest.
 In short, if you've got little kids or pets who might be tempted to nibble, avoid Aglaonema.